Today I am sharing lots of Christmas joy I created in our family room with a lot of wonderful items that I made from pinecones.

 When decorating a room for the holidays, I think the process is easier when you have a theme.
 For our family room, I wanted to use a lot of red and white so I ended up using a polka dot theme.
 The ribbons on the wreaths, the pillows, and the napkins all have polka dots.
 The glasses on the table do too!

-I shopped at our local Joann store and found almost everything for our family room.
-I bought fabric, pillows, greenery, berries and picks, pinecones, tree ornaments, ribbon, bells, and more.
+For the family room, I bought fabric, pillows, greenery, berries and picks, pinecones, tree ornaments, ribbon, bells, and more.

 I did three craft projects.
 I bought fabric and made red and white polka dot napkins.